- Environment, Social & Governance

 Conference Call Details

-Standex will host a conference call for investors today, August 28, 2018 at 10:00 a.m.
+Standex will host a conference call for investors tomorrow, August 27, 2019 at 8:30 a.m.
 ET.
-On the call, David Dunbar, President and CEO, and Thomas DeByle, CFO, will review the Company’s financial results and business and operating highlights.
-Investors interested in listening to the webcast and viewing the slide presentation should log on to the “Investors” section of Standex’s website under the subheading, “Webcasts and Presentations”, located at www.standex.com .
-A replay of the webcast will also be available on the Company’s website shortly after the conclusion of the presentation through September 11, 2018.
-To listen to the playback, please dial (800) 585-8367 in the U.S. or (404) 537-3406 internationally; the passcode is 3896908.
-The webcast replay also can be accessed in the “Investor Relations” section of the Company’s website, located at www.standex.com .
+On the call, David Dunbar, President and CEO, and Thomas DeByle, CFO, will review the Company's financial results and business and operating highlights.
+Investors interested in listening to the webcast and viewing the slide presentation should log on to the "Investors" section of Standex's website under the subheading, "Events and Presentations", located at www.standex.com.

 Use of Non-GAAP Financial Measures